Australia Retail Sales Rise 0.2% In June

-The value of retail sales in Australia was up a seasonally adjusted 0.2 percent on month in June, the Australian Bureau of Statistics said on Thursday - coming in at A$34.239 billion.
+The total value of retail sales in June was up a seasonally adjusted 0.2 percent on month in June, the Australian Bureau of Statistics said on Wednesday - coming in at A$34.239 billion.

-That missed expectations for an increase of 0.5 percent and was down sharply from 0.9 percent in May.

-Individually, retail sales for clothing, cafes and other were up, while food, household goods and department stores were down.

 For comments and feedback contact: editorial@rttnews.com